Front end Engineer

 Node.js

-Q36.
-How will you implement multiselect
+Q39.
+How would you implement a multiselect feature?

 Implement multiselect using checkboxes or dropdown with multiple selection enabled